-- Thursdays: 7:30-8:30pm; Leavey 5, Room 307 Student led, science-based approach empowering people to achieve independence from alcohol or drug problems by, 1.
+- Thursdays: 6:30-7:30pm; Leavey 5, Room 307 Student led, science-based 4-part approach that empowers people to achieve independence from alcohol, drug, or any other problematic challenge by: 1.
 Enhancing motivation.
 2. Learning to cope with urges.
 3. Managing life’s challenges in a more sensible and effective way.
 4. Developing a more positive, balanced, and healthy lifestyle.

 Eating Disorders Anonymous

-- Wednesdays: 9-10pm; Leavey 5, Room 307 A student-led recovery group for all people who have struggled, or are struggling with, disordered eating and/or negative body image.
-Meetings are loosely based on the Alcoholics Anonymous 12-step process.
+- Wednesdays: 6:30-7:30pm; Leavey 5, Room 307 A student-led recovery group for all people who have struggled, or are struggling with, disordered eating and/or negative body image.
+This innovative meeting embraces but is not confined by the 12-step process.

 Alcohol & Drug Education

 AlcoholEdu is an online alcohol education program that will provide you with insight into your relationship with alcohol.
 The program link can be found at http://www.everfi.com/login.
 Click Register Under “Student/Learner,” enter the Registration Code: dd2387a4 and click “Next” to create your EVERFI account.

 Alcoholics Anonymous and Marijuana Anonymous are fellowships of people who share experiences, strength and hope with each other that they may solve their common problem and help others to recover from alcohol, marijuana and other substance abuse.

 LMU Heads Up!